Sitecore/developer-portal/data/markdown/pages/downloads/Sitecore_Codeless_Schema_Extensions/1.0.0/index.md

 The Codeless Schema Extensions module enables users to store custom key-value data as a contact facet in the xDB without needing to deploy new schemas.
 The saved contact data can be used to provide a personalized digital experience.

-This release is compatible with Sitecore XP 10.2, Sitecore XP 10.3 and Sitecore XP 10.4.\
+This release is compatible with Sitecore XP 10.2, Sitecore XP 10.3, Sitecore XP 10.4 and Sitecore XP 10.5.\
 See [all available versions here](/downloads/Sitecore_Codeless_Schema_Extensions).

 ### Download options